ncphillips/makersasylum.com/sdg-school.md

     Download the S.T.E.A.M School 2018 Report below
 - template: title
+  title: How it works?
+- template: body-copy
+  content: |-
+    As a participant you can opt to attend either for 2 weeks (Module 1) or 4 weeks (Module 1 + 2) of the program.

+    Eligibility for Module 2 will be based on a selection criteria of projects which are high impact prototypes.
+Candidates whose projects don't get selected and have choosen the 4 Week module while applying will be reshuffled to these high impact projects.
+- template: title
   title: Program Fee
 - template: body-copy
+  content: |-
+    The program fee for this years SDG School is:

+    Module 1 (2 Weeks ): 900€

+    Module 2 (4 Weeks): 1500€
 - template: file-download
   file: "/uploads/SS18 Report.pdf"
   button_text: STEAM School 2018 Report